-4C.1.1 Significant issues
+4C.1.1 Significant Issues

-- 1. The potential for the operation of non-residential activities within residential areas to generate noise which detracts from existing amenity. - 2.
-The potential for the operation of non-rural activities in rural and isolated natural environment areas to generate noise which detracts from existing amenity. - 3.
-The potential for Permitted Activities within one zone to generate noise which detracts from the existing amenity of nearby zones.
+1. The potential for the operation of non-residential activities within residential areas to generate noise which detracts from existing amenity;

+- 2. The potential for the operation of non-rural activities in rural and isolated natural environment areas to generate noise which detracts from existing amenity; - 3.
+The potential for Permitted Activities within one zone to generate noise which detracts from the existing amenity of nearby zones; - 4.
+The perception of the rural area as being a quiet environment does not reflect the realities of the Rural Zone as a productive working environment and increases the potential for reverse sensitivity issues.